The Heart of North Wales

 THE KEYS TO THE TOWN

 To get the most from your visit to Denbigh make sure you experience the Town Walls.
-Borrow the key from the Library at the top of Vale Street, or from the Castle and explore to your heart’s content!
+Borrow the key from the Castle and explore to your heart’s content!

 Free Guided Tours & Denbigh Open Doors